 I can’t wait for it to be mulberry season again.
 Last year we added a couple more mulberry bushes to our property.
 These deep purple berries are filling the mulberry bushes and dropping to the ground With the many benefits of mulberry we don’t want to let them go to waste.
 Most are not ripe yet and well have a long way to go but we really wanted to add mulberry jam to our stash of home-canned jams for the kids while we had some downtime with the new baby and home remodels before the berries were gone.
 The kids loved the mulberry syrup they helped make this year so I knew this canning recipe would be a hit.

 While the contractor was putting new slats of wood on the front porch we were out back picking berries.
 Most were so far out of our reach the oldest two go brave and climbed atop the van to reach ripe and nearly ripe berries.
-The littles enjoyed a reading of Here we go Around the Mulberry Bush while they waited.
-This mulberry jam uses a good bit of not quite ripe fruit to replace the need to use the store bought pectin making the cost of these jars of jam even less and just a bit less processed which is always a win in my book.
+The littles enjoyed reading Here we go Around the Mulberry Bush while they waited.
+This mulberry jam uses a good bit of not quite ripe fruit to replace the need to use the store-bought pectin making the cost of these jars of jam even less and just a bit less processed which is always a win in my book.

 This is a simple one as you would guess.
 Like our sweet summertime strawberry jam, it is sweet and delicious.
 Start by going out and filling a bucket with about 3 cups of fresh mulberries.
 For most of us up here in Detroit MI these are easy to find in the backyard and if not in your backyard it is easy to forage for mulberries.
 Luck so has it my sister and I both have mulberry trees so we will have a full stock of this flavor if I can find time.

 - 3 cups fresh mulberries 1/2 deep purple 1/2 pinkish red